 Mountain Bike Tires

-The right MTB tires are one of the most accessible and affordable upgrades you can make to your bike.
+A set of mountain bike tires is one of the most accessible and affordable upgrades you can make to your bike.
 With very little time and effort, you can go from slipping and sliding around corners to digging into sharp turns.
 Here are a few sets that we recommend:

 Maxxis Minion DHF 3C/EXO